avamsykiran/Python_11to1_18Apr22_2May22/README.md

                 else if avg between 89 and 70 grade is proficient else if avg between 69 and 36 grade is aspirant

+    Modules

+        is a logical section of an application code base.

+        each .py file is concedered to be a module.

+        the file anme becomes the module name.

+        import moduleName

+        from moduleName import resource

+    assignment8:
+        a. define and consume a modules called 'loans' having
+            1. a method called simpleInterest
+            2. a method called compositeInterest
+            3. a method called emi